 Propose:

-The TSCONST Period subfield is specified as a fraction or multiple of the beacon interval (BI) as defined in Table 9-254 (TSCONST Period values).
+The TSCONST Period subfield is specified as a fraction or multiple of the beacon interval as defined in Table 9-254 (TSCONST Period values).

 1223.30

 The TSCONST period is a multiple of the BI, i.e., TSCONST period = n x BI where n is the value represented by B0–B14.